Advice for Weight Loss

 Are you looking to lose weight healthily and effectively?
 The Independent Pharmacy provides all the treatments and advice that you could need, at competitive prices.
 Medication is available following an online consultation.
 We offer discreet UK delivery, straight to your door.

-Obesity is caused by having excess body weight, usually stored as fat, for your height and is defined as having a BMI over 30.
-BMI (Body Mass Index) is a ratio your body weight to your height; it is not always perfect but it usually gives a good indication of your weight compared to your ideal weight.
+Obesity is caused by having excess body weight, usually stored as fat, for your height and is defined as having a BMI (Body Mass Index) over 30.
+BMI is the ratio of your body weight to your height.
+It is not always perfect but it usually gives a good indication of your weight compared to your ideal weight.
 You can calculate your own BMI using the NHS Choices BMI calculator.

 It is widely known that excess weight leads to many long-term health conditions such as type-2 diabetes, heart disease, high blood pressure and joint problems.
 As well as long term conditions people who suffer with obesity may suffer with fatigue, lethargy and breathlessness, all of which can be helped by weight loss.